Aziaev/feature-driven-architecture/proposal.md

-# Artur Ziaev's React-Redux architecture for large applications.
+# React-Redux architecture for W's large applications.
 [DRAFT]

 A set of conventions and principles to make React-Redux application more maintainable.
 This example is a port of [redux real-world](https://github.com/reduxjs/redux/blob/master/examples/real-world/) example.
 It **will** appear as over-engineered, because this structure is designed for large applications.